smmoosavi/twig-php-gettext/README.md

 ```bash
 $ php composer.phar install
 ```
-Note: twig and php-gettext will be installed with twig-php-gettext too
+Note: twig and php-gettext will be installed with twig-php-gettext too.

 ## How to use

-do every thing require for [twig](http://twig.sensiolabs.org/doc/intro.html) and [php-gettext](https://github.com/smmoosavi/php-gettext) and add flowing line.
+do every thing require for [twig](http://twig.sensiolabs.org/doc/intro.html) and [php-gettext](https://github.com/smmoosavi/php-gettext) and add following line:

 ```php
 $twig->addExtension(new smmoosavi\util\twiggettext\Extension_L10n());
 ```

 now you can use `__` in your template.
-### complete example
+### Complete example

 ```php
 <?php // test.php